 You can also change the percentage of genes that will contribute to sample scores.
 Genes are ranked in accordance to their average normalized expression scores in the test classes relative to the controls.
 You can decide what top percentage of these perturbed genes will be used to compute the sample scores.

-If you want to use gene sets to calculate the sample scores, select along the medium panel of the page RUN, which will allow you to upload a pathways gmt file.
-This is a .gmt format file where gene sets are arranged across the rows.
+If you want to use gene sets to calculate the sample scores, upload the .gmt file in Pathways file (Optional) and select what is gene set will be used for MDP analysis.
+The .gmt format file contains gene sets are arranged across the rows.
 The first column contains the pathway name, the second column contains a shorter description or a dummy field ("NA"), and the remainder of each row contains the gene symbols in that pathway.
 Rows can have unequal length.
-See link here.
+More details about .gmt format see link here.